typerandom/lick/README.md

 lick (license check)
 -----------------------------

-Lick is a tool for automatically checking the compatibility of your license, against the license of libraries you use.
+Lick is a tool for automatically checking the compatibility of your software license, against the license of the libraries you use.

 # Use